afshinfaramarzi/Marine-Predators-Algorithm/README.md

 # Marine-Predators-Algorithm

-This is the source code of Marine Predators Algorithm (A nature-inspired optimization method) written in MATLAB.
+This is the source code of Marine Predators Algorithm written in MATLAB.

+Marine Predators Algorithm (MPA) is a nature-inspired optimization algorithm which follows the rules that naturally govern in optimal foraging strategy and encounter rate policy between predator and prey in marine ecosystems.

 Lévy strategy is a widespread pattern among marine predators (e.g. sharks, tunas, marlines) when searching for the food in a prey-sparse environment, but when it comes to foraging in a prey-abundant area, the pattern